 of the copper pipe holding it in place.

 Turn the knob at the top until the pipe is secure in the slot.

-You're tightening the black knob about the way you'd close a jar of
+You are tightening the black knob about the way you would close a jar of

 pickles.
 This is not a test of strength.
 The tool will do the

 You can see I've started the cut in this picture

 Next, rotate the mini-pipe cutter around the pipe two

 times.
 Then retighten the knob on top.
 Repeat until your tool has

 completely cut through the pipe.

 Once you have a bunch of little pieces